 Creating The Structure Of Node:

-As we know, a tree is built with a value & some pointer.
+As we know, a tree is built with a value & some pointers.
 Here, we have taken an integer value for the info purpose.
-Also, we have taken two pointers of the type of the certain structure.
+Also, we have taken two pointers of the type of a certain structure.
 In this way, we have created a tree structure for further use.

 // Structure For A Node Of Tree